Lisbon in 4 Days: everything you need to know

 Stroll around Cascais

-On the morning of the fourth day, without rushing to get up, we have the option of booking an excursion to Sintra and Cascais.
-Cascais is located about 30 kilometres from Lisbon and was during the 20th century a town mainly of aristocrats and artists, which is evident as soon as you walk through its streets with beautiful palaces and numerous street performers.
+On the morning of the fourth day, you have the option of booking an excursion to Cascais, which is located about 30 kilometres from Lisbon and was during the 20th century a town mainly of aristocrats and artists, which is evident as soon as you walk through its streets with beautiful palaces and numerous street performers.

 Book an excursion to Cascais